 Effective project planning lays the groundwork for success yet challenges often arise beyond the initial blueprint.
 Among these hurdles, cost overruns in project controls stand out as a major issue and concern.
 Beyond the inherent complexities of large-scale projects, inadequate project management execution can lead to increased costs.
 A good project management team must swiftly identify potential sources of potential overruns early on and proactively address them.
+Implementing the right capital project management software can help you minimize these risks and keep your projects on track.

 What is a cost overrun?